TheSledgeHammer/Groovy-Data-Structures-Algorithms/README.md

 #### Hashing (Work In Progress):
 * Contains a New API for creating data structures using hash algorithms.
+* Currently contains methods for Seperate Chaining & Open Addressing using Cuckoo

 ## Apache Licence 2.0
 Copyright [2018] [Martin Kelly]